Do you want to start a vegetable garden but unsure about where to start or overwhelmed with what you need to think about before you even begin?

 - Fertilizing Plants 101: Everything You Need to Know to Do It Right

-10. Harvest Your Garden
+11. Harvest Your Garden

-11. Get Rid of Pests and Diseases
+12. Get Rid of Pests and Diseases

-Then you’ll want to mulch around the base of the plant and avoid overhead watering to keep dirt off of the stem.
+The next best way is to mulch around the base of the plant and avoid overhead watering to keep dirt off of the stem.

-But you can’t forget about bugs that will want to munch on your crops.
-The best way to beat them is to cover your crops with row covers.
+In case of bugs, the best way to beat them is to cover your crops with row covers.
 You can also walk through your garden and pick them from your plants.